Lumberjacks make great fans

 - Track and field

-It’s no wonder that our school spirit is so high: Our cheer and dance teams have won 30 national championships.
+It’s no wonder that our school spirit is so high: our cheer and dance teams have won 32 national championships.

-And our sports teams are accomplished as well, with 98 Southland Conference Championships - 2nd most ALL-TIME.
-We're proud that 2021 is our first season competing in the Western Athletic Conference.
+And our sports teams are accomplished as well, tallying 103 conference championships, with 98 Southland Conference Championships — second-most all-time — and five in our inaugural season in the Western Athletic Conference.

 Here are some of our recent highlights:

-- 2020 Women’s Basketball Regular Season and Conference Tournament Champions
+- 2022 Women's Basketball Regular Season and Tournament Champions

 - Women’s Basketball – One of just 12 NCAA Division I programs with over 1000 wins